wilsonmar/python-samples/README.md

 ## Projects

-* <strong>myutils.py</strong> is a python module that provides myutil_ functions used in other Python programs in this repo:
+* <strong>myutils.py</strong> is a private python module that provides myutil_ functions used in other Python programs in this repo:

 * <strong>gcp-services.py</strong> is a conglomeration of many features.
 * <strong>mondrian-gen.py</strong> to generate a png art in the style of Mondrian.
 References macOS Keychain to keep OpenAI API key.
 * <strong>openweather.py</strong> to obtain from API calls and format weather data (as fuzzy tokens)
+* <strong>saytime.py</strong> to use the macos say CLI command to voice the time or other text.
-* <strong>sorting.py</strong> to run different sorting algorithms and display their performance on a matplotlib visualization.
+* <strong>sorting.py</strong> to run different sorting algorithms to compare performance as n rises, on a matplotlib visualization.
 * <strong>youtube-download.py</strong> downloads videos based on its URL from a list of URLs in a CSV file.

+<a href="#OtherPrograms">Other samples in this repo</a>

 ## Coding Practices to use MyUtils